 - Proprietary technology platforms with multidisciplinary technological expertise.
-We believe that our proprietary 3D FDM and 3D inkjet-based PolyJet printing engines offer end users the versatility and differentiated features necessary for a wide variety of current and potential applications.
+We believe that our proprietary 3D FDM, 3D inkjet-based PolyJet, P3 and SAF printing engines offer end users the versatility and differentiated features necessary for a wide variety of current and potential applications.
 We combine our proprietary hardware platforms, featuring widely-deployed inkjet printer heads or easy-to-use extrusion heads with integrated software and a wide range of proprietary materials to develop and produce leading 3D printing systems. - Leading Direct Manufacturing Business.
 Our Stratasys Direct Manufacturing service business is one of the largest and leading AM parts service providers globally.
-This unit's knowledge of and experience in AM, including materials and systems know-how, and AM end-use parts production is expected to enhance our DDM offering suite.
-This unit offers a wide array of underlying printing technologies and materials.
-Furthermore, Stratasys Direct Manufacturing enables us to offer a broader solution to our customers, catering to more of their 3D printing needs, whether by supply of 3D printers or of 3D printed parts.
-We believe this offering creates better customer intimacy and a competitive advantage for Stratasys.
+This unit's knowledge of and experience in AM, including materials and systems know-how, and AM end-use parts production has enhanced our manufacturing offering suite.
+For example, the Stratasys Direct team has helped accelerate our product development for the Origin One and H350 3D printers to improve their performance in production environments.
+Furthermore, Stratasys Direct enables us to offer a broader solution to our customers, catering to more of their 3D printing needs, whether by supply of 3D printers or of 3D printed parts through cross-sell or infinite capacity extension.
+We believe this offering creates better customer intimacy and a competitive advantage for Stratasys. - Synergies between SDM and 3D printer sales businesses.
+Our Stratasys Direct Manufacturing's AM parts service business has been capitalizing on the synergies between it and our 3D printer sales business.
+Stratasys Direct Manufacturing works closely with our North American sales organization and benefits from access to some of the largest customers for our 3D printing systems, who have been increasingly relying upon Stratasys Direct Manufacturing for production parts and development needs.